 - Can help you lose weight quickly

-- Helps reduce the chance of potentially life-threatening health problems related to obesity, like heart disease, diabetes and stroke
+- Helps reduce the chance of potentially life-threatening health problems related to obesity, such as heart disease, diabetes and stroke

 - Less invasive than other weight loss surgeries, like gastric bypass surgery or duodenal switch